huggingface/text-generation-inference/docs/source/basic_tutorials/consuming_tgi.md

     -H 'Content-Type: application/json'
 ```

-You can update the `stream` parameter to `false` to get a non-streaming response.
+You can set the `stream` parameter to `false` to get a non-streaming response.

 ## Python

 ### OpenAI Client

-You can directly use the OpenAI [Python](https://github.com/openai/openai-python)/ [JS](https://github.com/openai/openai-node) client to interact with TGI.
+You can directly use the OpenAI [Python](https://github.com/openai/openai-python) or [JS](https://github.com/openai/openai-node) clients to interact with TGI.

 Install the OpenAI Python package via pip.